Pablo-Ortiz-Lopez/ClimateController/Readme.md

 4. Manufacture the PCB and 3D print the external case.

 5. Load and customize the provided yml file into ESPHome, and then load it into the device.
+If you don't already have an ESPHome environment, I recommend looking into my "HomePanel" project.

 6. Assemble the components and enjoy your personalized climate controller.